Flipper-Community/flipper-community-wiki/README.md

 **There are two methods** you can opt to install this, depending on preference:

-### Method 1: Install Directly to Python
+### Method 1: Install Directly using Python
-This method with directly install MkDocs to whatever python version you are running.
+This method wil directly install MkDocs into whatever python version you are running.
 It is not the cleanest way to do this, but it is the simplest.

 1. run `pip install mkdocs-material`
 1. wait for the setup to complete.